TanSento/BLEVE-libMTL/README.md

 # BLEVE-libMTL

 ``BLEVE-LibMTL`` is an adaptation of LibMTL to perform predictions on Boiling Liquid and Expanding Vapour Explosion (BLEVE).
 ``LibMTL`` is an open-source library built on [PyTorch](https://pytorch.org/) for Multi-Task Learning (MTL).
 See the [latest documentation](https://libmtl.readthedocs.io/en/latest/) for detailed introductions and API instructions.
-The authors' source codes are located in is https://github.com/median-research-group/LibMTL.
+The authors' source codes are located in https://github.com/median-research-group/LibMTL.

 # BLEVE problems